srevn/qbitban/README.md

 Logs are written to the file specified in `log_file_path` in your configuration as well as output to the console if ran from the command line.

 Note: By default, only relevent information gets written in the log file (`INFO` level), while console stream will output everything. (`DEBUG` level)

-## Uninstallation

-To uninstall:
-- Remove the installed binaries from `/usr/local/bin/`.
-- Remove the configuration and service scripts (e.g., `qbitban.json` and `qbitban`).